jackouni/LS_RB101/lesson_2/14_precedence.md

 2. **Operand**

-> _Are/is the value(s) that is/are being used in an operation, specified by an operator._
+> _Is an evaluated expression.
+This essentially just means a "value"._

 _Example:_